 Omni-channel is a multi-channel sales strategy that aims to give customers a consistent buying experience regardless of whether they’re shopping online from a desktop or mobile device, over the phone, or in an actual physical store.

 Many people get confused when they hear these terms, especially multichannel and omnichannel.
 However, there are slight but has very obvious differences between all these three types of retailing.
-In this section, we will look at those differences to have a better understanding of these terms.
+In this section, we

 Single-channel retailing refers to the sale of a product through only one channel.
 This could be your physical store right across the corner, your internet store, or an online marketplace such as Shopify.